 If the proposal is selected for award negotiation, the PI should re-evaluate whether the Anticipated Committed Effort remains reasonable and can actually be provided within the project period.
 The unit(s) managing the proposal and accepting the award must then determine if each faculty and staff member has sufficient University Effort available to meet the requirements of Anticipated Committed Effort for the Sponsored Project.
 The unit may use the campus Activity Reporting System and other unit tools that summarize the current and pending project commitment to determine the amount of available effort.

-If changes are needed, the PI and managing unit must notify and work with the Office of Sponsored Programs to adjust the portion of University Effort for the relevant faculty or staff member prior to execution of the terms and conditions for the new Sponsored Project and any active awards that may be affected.
+If changes are needed, the PI and managing unit must notify and work with Sponsored Programs Administration (SPA) to adjust the portion of University Effort for the relevant faculty or staff member prior to execution of the terms and conditions for the new Sponsored Project and any active awards that may be affected.

 After execution of the terms and conditions for a Sponsored Project, if a PI elects to reduce his/her direct charged or cost-shared Committed Effort on the Sponsored Project, the PI must:

 Any-exceptions to this policy should be reviewed by the Offices of the OVCRI and the Provost.